turingschool/curriculum/source/projects/feed_engine.markdown

 Working with the Twitter, GitHub, and Instagram services will generally require authentication on behalf of your users, and should import any items created after the service has been associated with the user's feed.
 The basic requirements for integration with each:

 * Twitter
-    * Import public timeline of the user's tweets
+    * Import new tweets from the user's timeline [documented here](http://rdoc.info/gems/twitter) and [here](https://dev.twitter.com/docs)
     * Optionally create a tweet linking to any new post created directly on the feed
 * GitHub
-    * Import any public gists created
-    * Import new events from their timeline
+    * Import new events from their timeline (specifically the `CreateEvent`, `ForkEvent`, and `PushEvent` [documented here](http://developer.github.com/v3/events/types/))
 * Instagram
-    * Import new public images created through Instagram
+    * Import new images from the user's feed, [documented here](http://instagr.am/developer/endpoints/users/#get_users_feed)
 * FeedEngine
-    * Import direct FeedEngine items (text, links, images) from a feed
+    * Import direct FeedEngine items (text, links, images) from a feed, [documented here](http://tutorials.jumpstartlab.com/projects/feed_engine.html)

-    * Import all items, including imported ones, from a feed
+Importing the latest items should be done on a sensible interval.
+Once an item has been imported from a third-party service for a user, it should remain in that user's feed history so long as the have a FeedEngine account.

 #### Ruby Developer Consuming a FeedEngine feed

 The API should produce JSON output and expect JSON payloads for creation and updating actions.

-As an anonymous API user I can:

-* Read any publically viewable feed via GET

 As an authenticated API user (using an API token) I can:

 * Read any publically viewable feed via GET
     * Read only feed items created directly on FeedEngine (text, link, image)
-    * Read all feed items (directly created and imported)
 * Read any private feed to which the user has access via GET
     * Read only feed items created directly on FeedEngine (text, link, image)
-    * Read all feed items (directly created and imported)
-* Publish a text, link, or photo activity item, given the appropriate arguments, via POST
+* Publish a text, link, or photo feed item, given the appropriate arguments, via POST
-* Update an existing post with new information via PUT
-* Make my feed public or private via PUT
-* Given a private feed
-    * Get a list of approved viewers via GET
-    * Remove an approved viewer via DELETE
-    * Add an approved viewer via POST
+* Refeed another user's feed item, given its id

 #### Friendly validation and error messages